-Linked to each task or duty is a required level of performance, which is sometimes explicitly identified, but more often than not it is implied.
-If the level of performance is implied then the level needs to be reasonable.
-Sometimes the level of performance is referred to as benchmarks, these specify which level of outputs and/or behaviours the employer considers acceptable, and which are considered unacceptable.
+Linked to each task or duty is a required level of performance.
+Sometimes this is explicitly identified, but more often than not it is implied.
+If the level of performance is implied, then the level needs to be reasonable.
+Sometimes the level of performance is referred to as benchmarks.
+These specify which level of outputs and/or behaviours the employer considers acceptable and unacceptable.
 While it is not necessary for the employee to agree to these, it is important that they are known and achievable.
 A good job description will identify these benchmarks, and a good performance review process will reassess their accuracy.

-Sometimes an employer is faced with a situation where it is not the employee's job performance that is causing the issues, but rather his or her attitude or bad behaviour.
+Sometimes the employee's attitude or bad behaviour is what causes issues rather than their job performance.
 Such employees can still be performance managed.
-It is necessary to give specific examples of bad attitude or negative behaviour i.e. it is not enough to just say that an employee has an attitude problem.
+It is necessary to give specific examples of bad attitude or negative behaviour - it is not enough to just say that an employee has an attitude problem.
 Once specific examples are given, the employee is able to take proactive steps to remedy the problems.

 Once the required performance levels have been established, it is necessary to consider the methods by which performance will be appraised.
-Appraisal systems need not be cumbersome or overly complex.
-They need only serve their purpose, of providing the employer with an accurate picture of the employee's performance of their job.
-A number of appraisal methods exist, some of which are outlined below:
+Appraisal systems do not need to be cumbersome or overly complex.
+They only need to serve their purpose of providing an accurate picture of the employee's performance.
+A number of appraisal methods exist with some outlined below.